nerodemare/David-Patrick-Author-Bio/README.md

 <script src="index.js"></script>
 ```

-(index.html - Line # 234) <!--Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code-->
+(index.html - Line # 234) ===> Show/Hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code.
 ```
     <button class="YesButton" id="YesButton" onClick="YesButton()">Absolutely!
 Just doing my part!</button>
     <button class="NoButton" id="NoButton" onClick="NoButton()">No way, you thieves!</button>
     <button class="MaybeButton" id="MaybeButton" onClick="MaybeButton()">I'm feeling wishy-woshy</button>
 ```

-(index.js - Line # 34) <!--Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page-->
+(index.js - Line # 34) ===> Create at least 3 variables (var, const, or let), set their values in JavaScript, and display the values somewhere on your page.

 ```
 function NoButton() {